- 1 pound bulk Italian sausage

 "I love the flavor of this pasta sauce!
 I use it in my lasagna."

 "Very good flavor!
 I used crushed tomatoes instead of diced because I am not a tomato chunk person.
 I did not have Italian tomato paste so I just used regular and added more Italian seasoning.
 In place of water, I used half beef stock and half red wine.
 I had a mix of Italian sausage and pork sausage (just what I had on hand).
+I did not need to use any oil to brown the sausage - it wasn't necessary for the type of sausage.
 I also added an 8oz can of tomato sauce since I like it saucy.
-I didn't have any parsley so I just added a little more Italian seasoning and coarse ground pepper.
+I did not have any parsley so I just added a little more Italian seasoning and coarse ground pepper.
 I had some fresh mushrooms so I sliced and threw them in with the onion and garlic.
 This will probably replace my previous favorite as my sauce of choice.
 The brown sugar and balsamic vinegar make it very flavorful."

 "Very good.
 I'm not a huge sausage lover, but this recipe is delicious.
 I did rinse the meat after browning and added a couple of fresh chopped tomatoes.
 Will make this again."